griffio/griffio.github.io/knowledgebase.md

 Teams can evolve faster than the parent organisation.

+Software is structured so that it's easier to delete code safely.

 #### TDD (Test Driven Design/Development)

 Spend more time thinking about code to be written - more design time spent upfront is better than fixing incorrect code that made it into production (produced at initially faster rate)